pydevtools.com blog

 Dependabot Now Supports uv

 As of March 13, 2025, Dependabot officially supports uv.
-Dependabot is GitHub’s automated dependency management tool that continuously monitors repositories for outdated or insecure dependencies, automatically creating pull requests to update them to the latest versions.
-It supports multiple package ecosystems including npm, pip, Maven, Docker, and now uv as of March 13, 2025, allowing teams to maintain security compliance and dependency freshness with minimal manual intervention.
+Dependabot monitors repositories for outdated or insecure dependencies and creates pull requests to update them.
+GitHub’s tool supports npm, pip, Maven, Docker, and now uv.

 Read more →